History of IPhone in Timeline

 Apple iPhone 16, US Version, 128GB, Pink - Unlocked (Renewed)

-On February 19, 2025, Apple announced the iPhone 16e as the newest addition to the iPhone 16 family.
-This model is set to have a longer battery life due to the A18 chip and the new Apple C1 cellular modem.
-It will feature a 6.1-inch screen and a 48-megapixel camera, lacking the wider shot option to keep costs down.
+On February 19, 2025, Apple announced the iPhone 16e, featuring a longer battery life with the A18 chip and the Apple C1 cellular modem.
+It has a 6.1-inch screen and a 48-megapixel camera but lacks the wider shot option.

-By 2025, Apple plans to shift 25% of iPhone production to India, aiming to diversify its manufacturing locations.
+By 2025, Apple planned to shift 25% of iPhone production to India as part of its strategy to diversify its supply chain.